abesford/seizzmic-site-0c00b/src/pages/index.md

           Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.
 Automate or rebuild?
           What can you do with your data?
 How to stay secure?

-          We're impartial, and help you make the best choices for your situation.
         actions:
           - label: Our thinking
             url: /blog